JonathanDecleire/challenge-collecting-data/README.md

 ## How
 We have to scrape any belgian real estate agency website for information.

-We chose to scrape the data from the Immoweb website : https://www.immoweb.be/fr/recherche/maison-et-appartement/a-vendre?countries=BE&page={}&orderBy=relevance
+We chose to scrape the data from the [Immoweb website](https://www.immoweb.be/fr/recherche/maison-et-appartement/a-vendre?countries=BE&page={1}&orderBy=relevance)

 The dataset(.csv) has to include the below columns: